 Are you ready for the next disaster?
 Will your records be safe?
 Whether it’s a leaky water pipe or another Katrina, learn from records and emergency management professionals with first-hand experience how to protect and preserve your records.
 These workshops are held every spring in Jackson and at least one other location.

 Download registration form here.
 Registration deadlines are one week prior to each workshop and space is limited.
 The workshops are free and open to local government officials and employees.
-For more information contact Tim Barnard by email or at 601-576-6894.
+For more information, contact Tim Barnard by email or call 601-576-6894.

 Maintaining a Healthy Records Program and Electronic Records Management